Towards Optimal Tradeoff Between Data Freshness and Update Cost in Information-update Systems: Conclusion

+Case (i) is trivial as we can simply choose $\pi^{\prime} = \pi$.
 In Case (ii), we construct a reactive policy $\pi^{\prime} \in \Pi^{R}$ in the following manner.
 Consider any sample path with $N$ requests: 1) for all the updates performed by policy $\pi$ at some request arrival times, policy $\pi^{\prime}$ also has such updates; 2) for each update performed by policy $\pi$ that is not at any of the request arrival times, policy $\pi^{\prime}$ postpones the update to the time instant when the next request arrives.
 Clearly, policy $\pi^{\prime}$ constructed in the above manner is a valid reactive policy.

 Next, we want to prove that in Case (ii), policy $\pi^{\prime}$ achieves a total cost smaller than that of policy $\pi$ by induction.
 Note that at time 1, the AoI under policy $\pi^{\prime}$ is no larger than that of policy $\pi$.
 (Although since the AoI at time 1 is equal under both policies, we want to use ``no larger than" instead of ``equal" here so that the argument can later be repeatedly applied.)
 Let $u_k$ be the first time at which policy $\pi$ updates the data when no request arrives, let $r_l$ be the arrival time of the first request that arrives after time $u_k$.
 Fig.~\ref{fig:reactive_policy} provides an illustration of such a scenario, where the solid black curve and the dashed red curve denote the AoI trajectories under policies $\pi$ and $\pi^{\prime}$, respectively.
 We want to show that policy $\pi^{\prime}$ has a smaller total cost than that of policy $\pi$ during interval $[1,r_l]$.